PudgyPoppins/caps/README.md

 One thing I should focus on is working outside in.

 # TODO:
+* see image issue
 * ## Forms:
 	* when you get prompted with the coordinates, you should be able to move a point on a map to select them, or when you enter the title, it should then move the map to the coords it'll generate | https://docs.mapbox.com/mapbox-gl-js/example/drag-a-marker/
+		* Look at that startpage project I did on my school computer to get the javascript to access the input field (for the title to pass the coords to the box)

 * ## User system / classess
 	* create it